guycipher/k4/README.md

 - Thread-safe
 - TTL support
 - Optional compression support (Simple lightweight and optimized Lempel-Ziv 1977 inspired compression algorithm)
+- Background flushing and compaction operations for less blocking on read and write operations
 - No dependencies